LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 CDISC standards are free to use and cover different domains and parts of the complete process to develop clinical products such as new drugs.
 The use of some of these standards is mandatory for reporting and submitting results from clinical trials to regulatory authorities, for example, to the FDA (U.S. Food and Drug Administration).

-Common CDISC standards include the “foundational standards,” which cover all necessary processes within research studies.
+Common CDISC standards include the "foundational standards," which cover all necessary processes within research studies.
 Along the evolution of a research study, these standards cover planning (model for planning: Protocol Representation Model), data acquisition (model for data collection: Clinical Data Acquisition Standards Harmonization), organizing and managing data (e.g., Study Data Tabulation Model (SDTM), model for Questionnaires, Ratings, and Scales), and for data analysis (Analysis Data Model).

 SDTM is the standard in which study data are submitted to regulatory authorities.